-STOTISTICS

 Year 1 Year 2

 Interpret and construct simple pictograms, tally charts, block diagrams and simple tables.
 Ask and answer simple questions by counting the number of objects in each category and sorting the categories by quantity.
-Ask and answer questions about totalling and comparing categorical data.
+Ask and answer questions about totalling

-and companing categorical data.
+and comparing categorical data.